clondon0792/Final_Project_Repo/README.md

 We will preprocess the data using Excel.
 Exploratory and further analysis will be completed in R.

 ### Database Storage
-Tentatively, we will be using PostgreSQL for database storage.
+Tentatively, we will be using Google Cloud and PostgreSQL for storage.

 ### Machine Learning
 R is the machine learning tool we will be using.
 Training and testing setup will use Logistic Regression.